karuppiah7890/easy-pdf-merge/README.md

 easy-pdf-merge is a node module to merge multiple PDFs into a single PDF easily.
 This module uses [Apache PDFBox Library 2.0.1](http://pdfbox.apache.org).
 No special softwares are required for the module to run.
 But Java 6 or higher must be present.

 Currently only callback style is supported.
+That is only Async functions are supported.

 ## Usage :